Ainmanes: Culture

 The people of Coorg settled in family groups called okka.
 It is a joint patrilineal clan with males of common ancestry who share an okka name.
 Presently there are more than 1000 okka names and families in Kodagu.
 Traditionally all the members of an okka lived in a large ancestral ainmane house.
 In the past, ainemane houses formed the focal meeting points in the rural landscape.
 This cluster of homes and property form the nucleus of village called Uur.
 The emergence of townships, as such, has been a relatively recent phenomenon.

 The founder of each clan (Okka), the Guru Karana, is worshipped by the members of that particular clan.
 On their ancestral clan lands they have holy shrine (Kaimada), which is the shrine of the clan's first ancestor (Guru Karana), where they offer prayers and obeisance.
 A number of weapons, made of wood or metal, are kept in the Kaimadas.
 The shrine is usually made of clay or wood or covered with sheet metal, and housed within a roofed structure built near the entrance to the ainmane.
 Sometimes it is simply located on a platform under a sap-exuding tree near the entrance of ainemane.

 Some clans conduct a karana kola, a dance of the ancestral spirit during which a Malayalee migrant dresses in elaborate colourful clothing and dances in a trance and acts as an oracle.
 During this ceremony he is symbolically possessed by the karana, the original founder of the particular clan.
-In every home a lamp called Nellakki Deepa is lit in honour of the Guru Karana.
+In every home a lamp called Thook Bolcha is lit in honour of the Guru Karana.
 The lamp in the central hall is lit by the embers of the kitchen hearth every day.
 Fire of the kitchen hearth is especially sacred.

 On the day of Huttari (the rice harvest festival celebrated in around November–December), the whole family assembles in their ain mane (the common family house), which is decorated with flowers and green mango and banana leaves.